Service + Area

 • Primary nearby markets used in Tri-Peak's Pea Ridge planning for excavation include Bentonville, Rogers, Centerton, Bella Vista, Lowell, Joplin, and Neosho.

-• When crews or deliveries need resequencing, Pea Ridge routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+• When crews or deliveries need resequencing, Pea Ridge routing decisions are checked against nearby commitments so the next move protects the active workface.

-• This nearby-coverage set helps Tri-Peak keep excavation coordination local to Benton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep excavation coordination local to Benton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Pea Ridge, AR Excavation Scope Types